 (c) undertake all other legal acts, and to conduct legal business transactions.

-(3) The legal domicile of the Congregation is ___________________
+(3) The legal domicile of the congregation is ___________________

-(4) The liability of members for obligations of the Congregation is limited to the payment of unpaid contributions and to the settlement of other existing obligations entered into with the Congregation.
+(4) The liability of members for obligations of the congregation is limited to the payment of unpaid contributions and to the settlement of other existing obligations entered into with the congregation.

-(5) The Congregation shall avail itself of its powers to acquire rights and incur liabilities only to the extent that it serves to fulfil its tasks.
+(5) The congregation shall avail itself of its powers to acquire rights and incur liabilities only to the extent that it serves to fulfil its tasks.

 Section 59 Management of Assets

-(1) Congregational Council shall elect at least three persons from among its own ranks (trustees), who shall sign all documents and certificates, as well as undertake all legal actions contemplated in section 58.
+(1) Congregational Council shall elect at least three persons from among its own ranks (trustees), who shall sign all documents and certificates, as well as undertake all legal actions contemplated in Section 58.
 Two persons should always sign.

 (2) The Trustees have signing powers for the duration of their terms of office.

-(3) As a rule, the Chairperson and his Deputy together with the Treasurer have signing powers for the duration of their term of office.
+(3) As a rule, the chair and his deputy together with the treasurer have signing powers for the duration of their term of office.
 In exceptional cases Congregational Council may authorise one or more persons, who are not members of Congregational Council, to perform certain legal acts.

 (4) Immovable property shall be registered in the name of:

-Die jeweiligen Treuhänder für die _____ (name of the Congregation), or
+Die jeweiligen Treuhänder für die _____ (name of the congregation), or

-The Trustees for the time being of the ____ (name of the Congregation), or
+The Trustees for the time being of the ____ (name of the congregation), or

-Die Trustees vir tyd en wyl vir die ______ (name of the Congregation).
+Die Trustees vir tyd en wyl vir die ______ (name of the congregation).

 (5) Dispositions of whatever nature in respect of such immovable property shall be legally effective if signed by the relevant Trustees.
-Proof of appointment of such trustees shall be rendered on behalf of Congregational Council by means of a certificate signed by a member who is not himself a Trustee.
-Furthermore, section 20(2) of the Constitution of ELCSA (N-T) shall be observed.
+Proof of appointment of such Trustees shall be rendered on behalf of Congregational Council by means of a certificate signed by a member who is not himself a Trustee.
+Furthermore, Section 20(2) of the Constitution of ELCSA (N-T) shall be observed.

-(6) Verbal declarations in Court, before public bodies or in other instances shall be legally binding only if they are made by the Chairperson and another member of Congregational Council after prior approval by Congregational Council.
+(6) Verbal declarations in Court, before public bodies or in other instances shall be legally binding only if they are made by the chair and another member of Congregational Council after prior approval by Congregational Council.

 Section 60 Property Disputes

-If, a restructuring of the Congregation in terms of section 21(1) of the Constitution of ELCSA (N-T) has taken place and the rights and obligations in regard to existing church buildings, institutions and establishments are to be regulated, or if existing assets are to be re-regulated, then provided the parties concerned come to an amicable agreement and Church Council agrees, such agreement shall become binding, failing this the decision shall rest with Church Council.
+If, a restructuring of the congregation in terms of Section 21(1) of the Constitution of ELCSA (N-T) has taken place and the rights and obligations in regard to existing church buildings, institutions and establishments are to be regulated, or if existing assets are to be re-regulated, then provided the parties concerned come to an amicable agreement and Church Council agrees, such agreement shall become binding.
+Failing this the decision shall rest with Church Council.

 CHAPTER TEN